 Are you a manager or a coach?

-Now it’s not really fair to compare the experience of these conversations in a managerial versus a coaching context, because the dynamic is completely different.
+It’s not really fair to compare the experience of these conversations in a managerial versus a coaching context, because the dynamic is completely different.
 Between a manager and a reporting employee, there’s a power differential.
 It’s the manager who by virtue of their position has control, and they generally initiate the conversation, with performance improvement on the agenda.

 My role as a coach

-For a coach it's a different story.
+For a leadership coach it's a different story.
 I am engaged by the client to assist them in working through their self-defined issues.
 My agenda is for them to increasingly take charge of their own learning.
 It’s a partnership we willingly and mutually create.
 Ultimately the client is in control; they choose to put themselves in my hands for some of this work.

 I think there are things managers can learn from professional coaches in navigating the difficult conversations they must have.
 Not everything, but some things.

-Here are my tips for critical conversations:
+Here are my tips for critical conversations

 1. Build trust